mercadopago/devsite-docs/guides/additional-content/chargebacks/how-to-manage.pt.md

 >
 >  1. A contestação for elegível a cobertura.
 > 2. For necessária a apresentação de documentação.
->3.
-O prazo não expirou
+> 3. O prazo não expirou.
 >

 3. Encaminhe os documentos que comprovem que a venda é válida através do método a seguir